mip3x/chttpd/README.md

 # chttpd
-This is a simple HTTP server implementation in C that supports static file serving and configurable routes.
+This is a simple HTTP server implementation in C that supports static file serving and configurable routes (it was written in order to understand how web-server works).
 The server uses a hash map to store routes and supports both string-based and regex-based mappings

 ## Features
 - Serves static files